mendix/docs/content/developerportal/deploy/sap-cloud-platform.md

 {{% alert type="info" %}}
 You can only use SAP HANA as the Mendix database for Mendix version 7.23.3 and above.

+There are also some differences in the way that Mendix can be used with SAP HANA compared to PostgreSQL databases – see (SAP HANA – Known Issues)[/refguide/saphana].
 {{% /alert %}}

 SAP HANA works in a different way to PostgreSQL.

-If you select an SAP HANA database, a SAP HANA *schema* service will be added to your space and when you deploy your app it will be bound to the PostgreSQL service.
-This schema service defines access to a separate SAP HANA DB service, which also needs to be running in the same space as your app.
+If you select an SAP HANA database, an SAP HANA *schema* service will be added to your space and when you deploy your app it will be bound to the PostgreSQL service.
+This schema service defines access to a separate SAP Cloud Platform, SAP HANA service, which also needs to be running in the same space as your app.

 {{% alert type="warning" %}}
 Please bear the following in mind when using SAP HANA as your Mendix database:

-* You must create and configure the SAP HANA **DB** service yourself in the SAP Cloud Platform cockpit.
+* You must create and configure the SAP HANA *service* yourself in the SAP Cloud Platform cockpit.
 It is *not* created for you by the Mendix Developer Portal.
 The configuration of this service is not possible through the Mendix Developer Portal.

-* Do *not* attempt to add the SAP HANA **DB** service to your app.
+* Do *not* attempt to add the SAP HANA *service* to your app.
 It is the SAP HANA *schema* which needs to be bound to your app.

 * Do *not* use the *Services* tab or the *SAP Cloud Platform Marketplace* to add **both a PostgreSQL database and an SAP HANA schema** to your app.
-In this case it is not possible to predict which database your Mendix app will choose to bind.
+If you do this it is not possible to predict which database your Mendix app will choose to bind.

 * Do *not* unbind the SAP HANA schema service from your environment: see [Services Tab](#binding-services), above, for more information on required services.

 {{% /alert %}}

 If you have issues with your app running on SAP HANA, you will need to use the SAP Cloud Platform cockpit to investigate.
-The Mendix Developer Portal does not have information on the status or configuration of the SAP HANA database service.
+The Mendix Developer Portal does not have information on the status or configuration of the SAP HANA service.

 ## 9 Issues